 Embracing a more sustainable lifestyle involves being attentive to how much you repurpose and recycle.
-Not all reusable products are created equally, but the goal is to stock up on those items that lessen one’s carbon footprint in addition to saving time, and money, long-term.
-One simple way to do this is by swapping out single-use cling film made out of plastic (or foil) for reusable beeswax wraps.
+Not all reusable products are created equal, but the goal is to stock up on those items that lessen one’s carbon footprint in addition to saving time and money long-term.
+One simple way to do that is by swapping out single-use cling film made out of plastic (or foil) for reusable beeswax wraps.

-To help you figure out which beeswax wraps are best for your needs, we tested them side-by-side at home and evaluated each on design, size, durability, and overall value.
-Sandwiches, fruits, vegetables, and loose snack items, such as pretzels, were stored to test the beeswax wraps' ability to keep food fresh and intact, and, ultimately, make sure they are are truly the best.
+To help you figure out which beeswax wraps are best for your needs, we tested them side by side at home and evaluated each on design, size, durability, and overall value.
+Sandwiches, fruits, vegetables, and loose snack items, such as pretzels, were stored to test the beeswax wraps' ability to keep food fresh and intact and, ultimately, make sure they are truly the best.

 Ditch food storage accessories destined for the landfill by instead using the best beeswax wraps, according to our at-home testing.